dotnetricardo/SummerBreeze/README.md

-Coming soon
+Demo
 ===========================
-Commiting a demo solution to the repository.
+Check out the demo solution in the repo to see SummerBreeze in action.